repetitioestmaterstudiorum/replay/README.md

 ### Solution

-An simpler solution that is very robust and requires little to no maintenance is to use https://www.npmjs.com/package/mongodb-memory-server and create an in-momory server to apply modifications.
+A simpler solution that is very robust and requires little to no maintenance is to use https://www.npmjs.com/package/mongodb-memory-server and create an in-momory server to apply modifications.
 A lookup procedure with timestamp then looks like this:

 -   the custom find method gets all elements from the history that have a timestamp lower than the parameter's timestamp
 -   the initial document is inserted into the in-memory db